taesiri/latexdiff-huggingface/README.md

 ## How to use with Overleaf

-Just download a `zip` file for two different versions of your latex project.
+Just download `zip` files for two different versions of your latex project.
 Then provide the zip files to demo, and it will **hopefully** generate a latex diff.

 ## Sample output